-Since it was established in 1998, the Authority has outsourced its registry services, including the receipt, registration, transfer and repayment of bonds.
+Since it was established in 1998, the Authority has outsourced its registry and bond management services, including the receipt, registration, transfer and repayment of bonds.
 The present provider is Capgemini Australia Pty Ltd.

-During the year ended 30 June 2023, Capgemini maintained the Authority's target performance levels, including processing 99 per cent of transactions on the day of receipt.
+During the year ended 30 June 2024, Capgemini maintained the Authority's target performance levels, including processing 99 per cent of transactions on the day of receipt.

-The contract with Capgemini has been extended by one year to end on 30 June 2024.
-The extension allows time for the Authority to design and develop a new registry system.
+The contract with Capgemini has been extended by up to two years until 30 June 2026.
+The extension allows time for the Authority to design and develop a new bond management system.

-6.5 Authority's new registry system
+6.5 Authority's new bond management system

-The Authority has begun a project to establish a new registry system.
+The Authority has continued a project to establish a new registry and bond management system.
 The Project aims to modernise its systems used to manage all bonds and associated records.
 The Authority has worked with users such a rental providers, renters and other stakeholders to define business needs.
 The new system is in development.